ccUnity3d/Brainztorm-docs/manual/quality/client.rst

 Using Quality API
 =================
+:code:`Brainztorm.Quality` provide the following members to interact with the module:

+Read-only properties: :code:`CurrentQuality`, :code:`OptimalQuality` and :code:`Resolution`.

+Methods:

-Quality provide three read-only properties: :code:`CurrentQuality`, :code:`OptimalQuality` and :code:`Resolution`.
-One method :code:`Ready` for executing instructions after module is completely ready.
-And exposes three Event types:
+- :code:`Ready`: for executing instructions after module is completely ready.
+- :code:`Subscribe`: attach listeners to module events.
+- :code:`Unsubscribe`: detach listeners previously attached to event manager.

+Event types:

-- OnReady: when module is completely loaded.
+- :code:`OnReady`: executes when module is completely loaded.
-- OnQualityChanged: when quality has been changed by a response from server.
+- :code:`OnQualityChanged`: fired after quality has been changed by a response from server.
-- OnDeviceNotSupported: if response from server establish that current device is unsupported, this method will be triggered.
+- :code:`OnDeviceNotSupported`: if response from server establish that current device is unsupported, this method will be triggered.

 We strongly recommend take advantage of Ready method for accessing the module properties.
 This ensure the response from server is done and the module has set the current quality